 Unlike scholarships – most of which are based upon merit – grants are often given to students on a need-based authority.
 Like scholarships, grants are offered from a variety of sources, such as colleges or career schools, private or nonprofit organizations, and both the federal and state governments.

-Another similarity between scholarships and grants (and an aspect that makes them different from loans) is that the money is put toward your education, but it doesn’t need to be repaid now or in the future.
+Another similarity between scholarships and grants (and an aspect that makes them different from loans) is that the money is put toward your education, but it doesn’t usually need to be repaid.

 Where to Begin Searching for College Grants

 A good starting point when applying for grants is to fill out the Free Application for Federal Student Aid, also known as FAFSA, which you can access here.
-Upon completion, a federal center will process your application and eventually send you a summary of the amount of money you would be personally responsible for toward your college education.
-Your college will use that figure when constructing your financial aid application.
+Upon completion, the Dept. of Education will process your application and will send you a Student Aid Report (SAR) with an Estimated Family Contribution (EFC) number.
+The EFC is the result of a calculation based on the information you reported in your FAFSA; it is not the amount of money you would be personally responsible to pay toward your college education.
+Your college will use that figure when constructing your financial aid package.

 Related: What Factors Impact Financial Aid Eligibility

 You may then be asked to fill out additional applications based on the type and number of grants that you may qualify for.
-There are many different types of grants available, such as Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grants and Iraq and Afghanistan Service Grants.
+There are many different types of grants available, such as Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Iraq and Afghanistan Service Grants.
 To read more about these grants and others, check out the U.S. Department of Education’s website.

 John Paul Engel, now an author and motivational speaker, earned a full ride for his undergraduate education through grants and scholarships and authored an e-book about applying to college, “Project: Be The Change,” that focused on payment options.
 John was able to offer up some valuable advice in regard to applying for grants.